ArnBeDev/TerrainHeightMap/README.md

 #### Step 7:

- - Now you can access the heightmap to get the height of a given position. -Check PlayerExample class for an example.
+ - Now you can access the heightmap to get the height of a given position.
+ - Check PlayerExample class for an example.

 ![](docs/007.jpeg)